andrejlukic/nlp-opinion-mining/README.md

 ## Improving the baseline model

 Many small improvements were tested against the baseline model.
-One of the most obvious ones is including bigrams and trigrams as the feature candidates as well as mining for frequent item sets.
-The product features are frequently made up of multiple words or phrases so it makes sense to include them as well.
-Further the product review are messy and full of mistakes so one additional step was introduced, where each word is checked for typos.
+One of the most obvious ones is including bigrams and trigrams as the feature candidates.
+The product features are frequently made up of multiple words or phrases, e.g. camera lens, flash mount, battery life, so it makes sense to include them as well.
+However this introduces new challenges with distinguishing between more general and specific versions of the same feature.
+This is tackled in the feature prunning stage, which has been added after the feature mining step.
+Mining for the frequent item sets was also added and is discussed in more detail in a separate section.
+And lastly the product review are messy and full of mistakes so one additional step was introduced, where each word is checked for typos in the preprocessing stage.

  ### Spelling correction and extended preprocessing